Karnachandu15/Digital-Forensics---Lab-Experiments/Experiment-1.md

 -Destination Drive: An external hard drive with sufficient free space to store the image file.

--Write Blocker (Hardware or Software - Recommended for a true forensic process)

 ## Procedure
 ### Launch FTK Imager